-This post is the forth part of a series on creating an AI for the game Path of Exile © (PoE).
+This post is the fifth part of a series on creating an AI for the game Path of Exile © (PoE).

 - A Deep Learning Based AI for Path of Exile: A Series